 All occurrences of "2" or less will require detailed documentation, as well as written counseling forms, as needed.
 This information will establish the objective basis upon which the "2" or less score will be verified.
-Anytime a score of "2" or less is earned, the student is assessed as not meeting the minimum requirements for that evaluation and thus fails that evaluation.
-If this occurs on the final rotation of the clinical portion of a course, the student will not have consistently met the minimum requirements of clinical practice and will earn a failing grade in the clinical portion of that course.
 Clinical activities for clinical courses will be assessed of each student minimum of (2) times during a semester, depending upon the semester and the clinical activities assigned for that course.
 More frequent (e.g. weekly) evaluations may be performed on individual students when behavioral issues demand critical attention.